huchenlei/stable-diffusion-ps-pea/README.md

 toolbox button.
 This is where you can define you customized workflow.
 ![toolbox](https://github.com/huchenlei/stable-diffusion-ps-pea/assets/20929282/ae67f328-42e9-4425-8b8e-8d75b1574853)

 Configs are defined as the delta to apply on top of the current UI states.
-Here are some examples I wrote:
+Here are some examples I wrote and you can download `config_sharing/huchenlei_configs.json5` and upload it in config panel to get access to them.

 **LamaGenFill:** Use ControlNet's `inpaint_only+lama` to achieve similar effect of adobe's generative fill, and magic eraser.
 We accept JSON5 as config format, so you can actually add comment in config file.
 ```json5
 "LamaGenFill": [